terensu-desu/buddies/README.md

     - Ask for clarification and add Anqi's requests
     - Add autocomplete when Materialize drops jQuery dependency
   - Main page redesign from 11/13 request, using cards, larger and fewer preview items
+  - Browse page is split into two parents, Requests and Support. - Finished 11/29-ish

 ## Things to research
   - Set up a pre-registration mailing list to let users know when the site goes Beta or fully launch.